DCSIL-summer-course/react-app/Readme.md

 import ChangePicSize from './change-pic-size.jsx';
 ```

-We're importing two functions from redux, `createStore` and `combineReducers`. `combineReducers` accepts many reducers and returns a single reducers (as your app grows, so will the number of reducers). `createStore` accepts the reducer you've created and creates the app's store.
+We're importing two functions from redux, `createStore` and `combineReducers`. `combineReducers` accepts many reducers and returns a single reducer (as your app grows, so will the number of reducers). `createStore` accepts the reducer you've created and creates the app's store.

 ### Creating the store and reducer